 Vocal cord dysfunction (VCD): a breathing disorder in which vocal cords adduct inappropriately.
 This occurs primarily on inspiration and produces airflow obstruction that may result ...

-Recurrent episodes of “difficulty breathing in,” wheezing, throat or chest tightness, choking sensation, stridor, panic, and agitation
+Recurrent episodes of “difficulty breathing in,” stridor, throat or chest tightness, choking sensation, wheezing, panic, and agitation

 Stridulous sounds that are loudest above the thro...